 - The instrument will as default be given the address 1.
-If more than one instrument is used in a network, each G4 instrument must be given a unique address in parameter 'Modbus address' (in 'Parameter set-up', menu 'Communication', sub menu 'Serial Com'). - Set parameter 'COMx:Mode' to 'Modbus slave'. - Select correct baud rate and data format in parameter 'COMx:Baudrate' and 'COMx:Data format'. - Select wanted type of float values in parameter 'COMx:Float Format'. - When longer response times are needed, set 'COMx:Min reply time' to a suitable value.
+If more than one instrument is used in a network, each G4 instrument must be given a unique address in parameter 'Modbus address' (in 'Parameter set-up', menu 'Communication', sub menu 'Serial Com.'). - Set parameter 'COMx:Mode' to 'Modbus Slave'. - Select correct baud rate and data format in parameter 'COMx:Baudrate' and 'COMx:Data Format'. - Select wanted type of float values in parameter 'COMx:Float Form.'. - When longer response times are needed, set 'COMx:Min Reply T' to a suitable value.